abrisene/eidolon-server/readme.md

 }

 MONGODB_URL       // A URL to a mongoDB database.
+MONGODB_URI       // A URL to a mongoDB database.
 PROD_MONGODB      // A URL to a mongoDB database.
 This value is populated by Heroku's Mongo Lab addon.

 REDIS {           // An optional JSON object containing redis credentials.